How To Cook Perfect Corkscrew Pasta Every Time

 What Happens with Too Little Water?

-• This starchiness causes the pasta to stick together or to the pot.
+• Sticking and Clumping: The pasta may stick together or to the bottom of the pot.

 What Happens with Too Much Water?